3dcitydb/3dcitydb-docs/source/wfs/configuration/operations.rst

      - | Apply the CityJSON-specific compression (boolean true / false, default: false).
    * - | ``generateCityGMLMetadata``
      - | Adds an attribute called CityGMLMetadata that contains CityGML-specific metadata like the data types of generic attributes (boolean true / false, default: true).
+   * - | ``removeDuplicateChildGeometries``
+     - | CityJSON does not support reusing or referencing geometries.
+If geometries are reused within a city object in the database (e.g. between a Building and its BuildingInstallation child), they will be duplicate in the CityJSON output.
+Use this option to remove duplicate geometries from child objects.
+If the child object does not have any remaining geometry after removing the duplicates, it will be removed as well (boolean true / false, default: false).

 The options are simply added beneath the corresponding ``<outputFormat>`` element and are applied to all response documents of the WFS in